helpscout/tracer-css/README.md

 # Tracer

-Traces and lists the CSS properties of any given selector (Currently only setup with `hs-app`)
+Traces and lists the CSS properties of any given selector.

 ## Getting Started